History of TransUnion in Timeline

 In October 2013, TransUnion launched CreditVision, an updated credit score offering that includes trended data to help predict consumer repayment and debt behavior.

-In November 2013, TransUnion acquired TLO LLC, a company that leverages data in support of its investigative and risk management tools, and their TLOxp technology.
+In November 2013, TransUnion acquired TLO LLC, a company that leverages data in support of its investigative and risk management tools.
+Its TLOxp technology aggregates data sets and uses a proprietary algorithm to uncover relationships between data.

 In 2014, TransUnion acquired Hank Asher's data company TLO.